United Nationalist Alliance: Formation, 2013 elections (2012–2015)

-The Pwersa ng Masang Pilipino (PMP), headed by former president Joseph Estrada, and the Partido Demokratiko Pilipino-Lakas ng Bayan (PDP–Laban), headed by Vice President Jejomar Binay, signed a coalition agreement on April 4, 2012, for the 2013 elections, forming the United Nationalist Alliance (UNA).
+The Pwersa ng Masang Pilipino (PMP), headed by former president Joseph Estrada, and the Partido Demokratiko Pilipino–Lakas ng Bayan (PDP–Laban), headed by Vice President Jejomar Binay, signed a coalition agreement on April 4, 2012, for the 2013 elections, forming the United Nationalist Alliance (UNA).
 The two parties had been partners in the United Opposition in the 2007 election, and Estrada and Binay were running mates during the 2010 presidential election.
-Aquilino Pimentel III, PDP–Laban president, has stated that the UNA's senatorial slate is now more than twelve members and is being trimmed down; he had also expressed reservations on the inclusion of Juan Miguel Zubiri, of whom he had won an election protest after the 2007 election.
-In March 2014, Binay resign as Chairman of PDP–Laban, as result the PMP party the only primary party of UNA banner.
+Aquilino "Koko" Pimentel III, PDP–Laban president, has stated that the UNA's senatorial slate is now more than twelve members and is being trimmed down; he had also expressed reservations on the inclusion of Migz Zubiri, of whom he had won an election protest after the 2007 election.
+In March 2014, Binay resigned as Chairman of PDP–Laban, as a result the PMP party was the only primary party of UNA banner.

 Binay's presidential bid (2015–2016)

-On July 1, 2015, Binay relaunched the United Nationalist Alliance as the major opposition party at the Makati Coliseum in Makati days after he resigned from the Cabinet of President Noynoy Aquino, despite the absence of Manila Mayor Joseph Estrada which become neutral due to Sen. Grace Poe possible presidential bid.
+On July 1, 2015, Binay relaunched the United Nationalist Alliance as the major opposition party at the Makati Coliseum in Makati days after he resigned from the Cabinet of President Noynoy Aquino, despite the absence of Manila Mayor Joseph Estrada which become neutral due to Senator Grace Poe possible presidential bid.
 Sarangani Rep. Manny Pacquiao, was touted a possible running mate, but being 36 years old at that time, he was barred by the Philippine constitution's age requirement of 40 years.
 Senator Bongbong Marcos was then considered to be his running mate before settling with Senator Gregorio Honasan, who is also the party's vice president.

+2019: Binay vs Binay in Makati

+In April 2018, Nancy Binay took leave of absence as party president due to family conflict for the upcoming elections in the 2019 for Makati mayorship, as she will support former Mayor Junjun Binay, who is running for mayor with a temporary alliance named UNA ang Makati (Makati First).
+By September 2018, Nancy became the UNA party president.
+In the local elections, Junjun Binay faced his sister incumbent Mayor Abby Binay, who stayed under the UNA banner, which includes their father as a congressional candidate, with the latter became victorious, while their father lost re-election.
+Nancy also retained her Senate seat.

+2022

+Party leader Jejomar Binay attempted to run for Senate elections in 2022 under the slate of Panfilo Lacson, but lost.
+Due to infighting between former Marikina Mayor and Congressman Bayani Fernando and incumbent Mayor Marcy Teodoro inside of Nationalist People's Coalition (NPC) that resulted the latter's ouster, Teodoro and his allies migrated to UNA.